 What is the Internal Reporting Officer?

 The appointment obligation under § 12 HinSchG covers employers with 50 or more employees.
 The deadline for companies with 250 or more employees was 02.07.2023; for companies between 50 and 249 employees the deadline was 17.12.2023.
-Banks, investment firms, insurers and listed companies are obliged regardless of headcount.
+Regardless of headcount, § 12 Para.
+3 HinSchG obliges investment services firms, exchange operators, institutions supervised under KWG and WpIG, capital management companies, insurance undertakings and crypto and payment institutions.
 For corporate groups, § 14 Para.
-1 sentence 4 HinSchG allows a shared reporting body across subsidiaries, but the CJEU clarified in C-635/20 of 11.05.2023 that a parent company cannot fully replace a subsidiary's national obligations.
+2 HinSchG allows a shared body only to private employers with as a rule 50 to 249 employees.
+A subsidiary that falls under § 12 HinSchG in its own right stays obliged, because entrusting a third party, the parent company included, does not discharge that duty under § 14 Para.
+1 sentence 2 HinSchG.

 Under § 16 HinSchG, the officer receives reports orally, in writing or in person on request, acknowledges receipt within 7 days, examines the report, takes follow-up action and provides feedback to the reporting person within 3 months.
 Confidentiality of identity is mandatory under § 8 HinSchG, including towards supervisors and other shareholders.
 The retaliation ban under § 36 HinSchG reverses the burden of proof: any disadvantage suffered after a report is presumed to be retaliation unless the employer proves the contrary.
-Since the binding effective date of 17.12.2023 the channel must also accept anonymous reports under § 16 Para.
-1 sentence 4 HinSchG.
+Under § 16 Para.
+1 sentence 4 HinSchG the internal reporting body should process anonymous reports, while sentence 5 states expressly that there is no obligation to design the channel so that anonymous submissions are possible.

 Duties of the internal reporting officer

-- Provide feedback to the whistleblower on follow-up within 3 months under § 17 Para.
-1 No. 4 HinSchG.
+• Provide feedback to the whistleblower on follow-up within 3 months under § 17 Para.
+2 HinSchG.

 Appointment, expertise and deadlines

 The appointment obligation flows from § 12 HinSchG.
 Employers with 250 or more employees had to set up an internal reporting channel by 02.07.2023; employers with 50 to 249 employees by 17.12.2023.
 Missing the 17.12.2023 deadline can attract a fine of up to 20,000 EUR under § 40 Para.
-2 HinSchG.
-Certain sectors are obliged regardless of size: banks under KWG, investment firms under WpHG, insurers under VAG, capital management companies under KAGB and listed companies under § 264d HGB.
+2 No. 2 in conjunction with Para.
+6 HinSchG. § 12 Para.
+3 HinSchG obliges certain employers regardless of size: investment services firms and data reporting service providers under WpHG, exchange operators, institutions under KWG and WpIG, capital management companies under KAGB, insurance undertakings under VAG, plus crypto and payment institutions.
+Listed companies under § 264d HGB are not on that list; for them the 50-employee threshold applies.
 In groups, § 14 Para.
-1 sentence 4 HinSchG allows a shared channel, but CJEU ruling C-635/20 of 11.05.2023 restricts this option for subsidiaries with 50 or more employees of their own.
+2 HinSchG allows a shared body only to private employers with as a rule 50 to 249 employees; a subsidiary obliged in its own right cannot hand the duty over, because entrusting a third party does not discharge it under § 14 Para.
+1 sentence 2 HinSchG.

-§ 15 HinSchG requires the officer to possess the necessary expertise (Fachkunde).
+§ 15 Para.
+2 HinSchG requires the employer to ensure that the persons entrusted with the task possess the necessary expertise (Fachkunde).
 The legislator's explanatory memorandum specifies knowledge of procedural law (investigation methods, evidence preservation), data protection under GDPR and the relevant substantive law (employment, compliance, AML, tax, anti-bribery).
-Recognised trainings are offered by TUEV, DGCS, the German Compliance Association and specialised law firms; certification is not mandatory.
-The function must be independent under § 15 Para.
-1 HinSchG, which generally rules out conflicts with HR, legal or compliance leadership; a dual role can be tolerated in small companies if escalation routes are documented.
+Recognised trainings are offered by TÜV, DGCS, the German Compliance Association and specialised law firms; certification is not mandatory.
+Under § 15 Para.
+1 HinSchG the reporting body acts independently and may take on other tasks as long as no conflicts of interest arise; a dual role with HR, legal or compliance leadership therefore only holds up where escalation routes are documented.
 External appointment is expressly permitted under § 14 Para.
-1 sentence 2 HinSchG and is the default solution in the German mid-market.
-Appointment must be in writing; under § 14 Para.
-1 sentence 3 HinSchG the employer remains liable for proper establishment of the channel.
+1 sentence 1 HinSchG and is the default solution in the German mid-market.
+The engagement is recorded in writing; under § 14 Para.
+1 sentence 2 HinSchG the employer itself remains bound to take suitable measures to stop a breach.

 Sectors with mandatory reporting channels